srivanik8/srivanik8/README.md

 <h1 align="center">Hi 👋🏽, I'm Srivani </h1>
 <h3 align="center">An engineering student and self-taught dev from Hyderabad, India.
 I'm into web dev, design and ML.
-In love with blogging, JS and hackathons.</h3>
+In love with blogging, react and hackathons.</h3>

 <br>